Pagsanjan Falls: Legend

 Balubad and Magdapio suffered immensely.
 Day and night they prayed for rain, but the gods did not heed them.
 The older and weaker of the two brothers, Balubad, died of thirst.
 A sorrowful Magdapio buried him on the slope of the mountain overlooking the river delta.
 This mountain is now called Balubad.

 Left alone in a waterless world, Magdapio agonizingly trekked to the upper region of the arid riverbed.
 After an arduous journey he reached the high rocky cliffs, but to his disappointment, he found no water.

 He sobbed bitterly and cried out "Ye gods!
 Where is the water?"
 In despair, he angrily hurled down his big cane at the rocks.
 Suddenly, a spring welled up on the spot where his cane fell.
 It quickly grew into a torrent of freshwater roaring down the canyon walls, becoming a booming waterfall.
 Amazed by this miracle, Magdapio fell on his knees and thanked the gods.
 He drank the cool water until he felt new energy surging in his blood.
-Thus emerged the falls of Pagsanjan.
+Thus emerged the falls of Cavinti.